-T-Mobile: In order for someone else to use your old T-Mobile iPhone it needs to be completely paid off and free of any contractual obligations.
-Check out T-Mobile’s IMEI check to make sure your iPhone is good to go.
+T-Mobile: In order for someone else to use your old T-Mobile iPhone, it needs to be completely paid off and free of any contractual obligations.
+Check out T-Mobile’s IMEI tool to make see if your iPhone is good to go.

-Sprint: Your iPhone needs to be paid off, free of any contractual obligations and removed from your Sprint account before it can be activated by a new user.
-To check if your iPhone has met all of those requirements check out their IMEI check feature.
+Sprint: Your iPhone needs to be paid off, free of any contractual obligations, and removed from your Sprint account before it can be activated by a new user.
+To check if your iPhone has met all of those requirements, check out their IMEI checking tool.
 If it doesn’t show an error message after the first screen it means that your iPhone is clean for activation.

-Unlocked iPhones are worth more money than iPhones that are carrier locked.
-If your iPhone is unlock-eligible it’s in your best interest to unlock it and get some extra cash.
+Unlocked iPhones are worth more money than iPhones that are carrier-locked.
+If your iPhone is eligible to be unlocked, it’s in your best interest to unlock it and get some extra cash.
 We highly suggest checking out our guide to unlocking iPhones for details on how to unlock any iPhone.

 3. Erase Your Data

 This step is critical.
 If you don’t wipe your iPhone before selling it, your phone will be about as much use as a brick to a new user.
 Additionally, if someone manages to figure out your passcode, they could potentially steal your identity and have access to all of your photos, texts, emails, contacts, and everything else you’d like to keep private.

 While there are several ways to erase your data, the most efficient method is by going to Settings > General > Erase > Erase All Content and Settings.